tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

 <img src="./../resources/match-geometry-effect.4.gif" alt="drawing" width="200"/>

 <br><br>
-Now let's apply `.matchedGeometryEffect` modifier to `Text` and `Shape` rather that to `VStack`.
-The outpu produce smooth transaction for both background and text.
+Now let's apply `.matchedGeometryEffect` modifier to `Text` and `Shape` rather than to `VStack` .
+The output produces smooth transactions for both background and text.

 ```swift